July 24, 2020

 PWRDF is also providing COVID-19 support for displaced people in Unity State, South Sudan.
 This project aims to support the 500 families who have been receiving monthly food distributions from SSUDRA (The Episcopal Church of South Sudan), PWRDF and the Canadian Foodgrains Bank.

 From June 1, 2020 until October 31, 2020, this project will increase access to WASH (Water, Sanitation and Hygiene) services as well as other disease preparedness and prevention for better health.
 The project will focus on 522 internally displaced households in Rubkona and Bentiu, South Sudan.
 Community health promoters will reach displaced community members with hygiene and sanitation awareness through radio, promotion materials and megaphones, and 522 households will receive soap each month, plus containers for water collection and storage, and a bucket with taps for hand washing.
-The budget for this project is $40,000, with the remaining funds coming from the Mennonite Central Committee (MCC) Canada.
+PWRDF is contributing $15,000 to this $40,000-project, with the remaining funds coming from the Mennonite Central Committee (MCC) Canada.

 Misinformation and fear are running rampant in the rural community of Haut Saint-Marc, Haiti due to COVID-19.
 People distrust their government and fear visiting the hospital for medical attention, believing conspiracy theories that the government will secretly end the lives of those appearing with Covid-19 or related symptoms.
 The pandemic has created concerns for people who work in health care everywhere in Haiti, especially for staff without appropriate PPE.
 Dispensary leaders came together with leadership from Rayjon Share Care Haiti (RSCH) of Sarnia, Ont., to brainstorm a solution.